-It is an increase in the frequency of bowel movements, an increase in stool looseness or both.
+It increases the frequency of bowel movements, increases stool looseness, or both.

-Diarrhea is caused by increased secretion of fluid in the intestine, reduced absorption of fluid from the intestine or rapid passage of stool through the intestine.
+Diarrhea is caused by increased fluid secretion in the intestine, reduced absorption of fluid from the intestine, or rapid passage of stool through the intestine.

 Diarrhea can be defined absolutely or relatively.
-Absolute diarrhea is defined as more than five bowel movements per day or liquid stools.
+Absolute diarrhea is more than five bowel movements per day or liquid stools.

 Relative diarrhea is defined as an increase in the number of stools per day or an increase in stool looseness compared to an individual’s usual bowel habit.

 Diarrhea can be acute or chronic, and each has different causes and treatments.

 Complications of diarrhea include dehydration, electrolyte (mineral) abnormalities, and irritation of the anus.

 Tests helpful in assessing acute diarrhea include stool examination for white blood cells or enzymes that produce parasites, stool cultures for bacteria, and stool analysis to determine C toxins.
 Blood tests to detect electrolyte abnormalities.

 Tests helpful in evaluating chronic diarrhea include the stool test for parasites and upper gastrointestinal radiographs.